greena13/react-hotkeys/README.md

  </HotKeys>
  ```

-#### Hard Sequence Handlers
+#### DEPRECATED: Hard Sequence Handlers

-You can also explicitly define sequences as handlers in case you want a *hard*-override.
+Handlers associated to actions with names that are valid key sequence strings implicitly define actions that are matched by the corresponding key sequence.
+This means you do not have to define the key maps in order for these handlers to "just work".

+This functionality is not advised and exists mainly for backwards compatibility.
+It is generally advisable to explicitly define an action in a key map rather than rely on this behaviour.

 ```javascript
 // If no named hotkey 'up' exists we assume it is a key sequence